tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     val = Zvbi.unham8(ham_val)

 This function decodes the given Hamming-8/4 encoded value.
-The result is a 4-bit value, or -1 when there are uncorrectable errors.
+The result is a 4-bit value, or -1 when there are incorrectable errors.

 Zvbi.unham16p()
 ---------------